 Principal's Impact Courses

-The selection committee welcomes once again creative and imaginative proposals to be considered for the Principal’s Impact Courses initiative – those courses you would develop if only you had the resources and support needed to make it happen.
+The selection committee welcomes creative and imaginative proposals to be considered for the Principal’s Impact Courses initiative – those courses you would develop if only you had the resources and support needed to make it happen.
 Funds will be granted for the development of courses that directly support the themes outlined in the Queen’s Strategy, including enhancing student learning for impact, inquiry-based learning, and strengthening local and global community connections.
 Proposals are invited for courses that address one or more of these three areas with a focus on the world’s most significant and urgent challenges.

 This exciting initiative is part of a longer-term commitment to transform curricula by enhancing already-existing undergraduate courses or developing new courses with the purpose of engaging students in transformative educational processes that build capacity in responding to a dilemma, challenge, problem, issue, question.
 These experiences will ideally incorporate perspectives from different disciplines, sectors and approaches, and foster reciprocal and respectful relationships among students, faculty and/or community in which all partners benefit.
 They will also integrate I-EDIAA principles and practices.